-Figure 13 Distribution of the traffic sources (Source: Google Analytics, 1st of January 2020 to 31st of December 2020)
+Figure 13 Distribution of the traffic sources (Source: Google Analytics, 1 January 2022 to 31 December 2022)

 The wealth of information available on our site attracts a substantial number of visits due to a sizable corpus of keywords (rather than just certain predominant keywords).
 The keyword primarily used to access our site is simply "Orphanet".
-The indexation of our site is of the "long tail" type: more than 1'015 keywords generated traffic to the site in 2020 according to Google Analytics
+The indexation of our site is of the "long tail" type.

-Google Analytics allows users to trace visits made from mobile devices (Smartphone, tablets): these visits represented 50 % of all visits during 2020, a decrease when compared to other years (66% in 2019, 61% in 2018, 54% in 2017, 28% in 2016, 20% in 2015 and 2014, and 23% in 2013), perhaps a result of the different lockdowns across the world during 2020.
+Google Analytics allows users to trace visits made from mobile devices (Smartphone, tablets): these visits represented 63% of all visits during 2022, an increase of 6% when compared to 2021).
 The newest version of Orphanet has a responsive design and so provide a much better adaptation to any mobile device.

-3.8.5.
+3.7.5.
 THE WEBSITE'S AUDIENCE

+ORPHANET IN NUMBERS

+- 33.8 million pages viewed

+- 3.9 million PDFs downloaded

+- Visits from 238 countries

-In 2020, around 45 million pages were viewed (around 1 ORPHANET IN NUMBERS million less than in 2019), thus on average around 124'000 pages were viewed per day (Figure 14). - 45 million pages viewed - 6.8 million PDFs downloaded - Visits from 236 countries The Google Analytics tool does not include direct access to PDF documents.
-However, PDF documents are an important entry point and generate a consistent volume of visits: 6.8 million PDFs were downloaded from the site in 2020.
+In 2022, around 33.8 million pages were viewed (around 7.7 million less than in 2021), thus on average around 92'600 pages were viewed per day (Figure 14).

-The users come from 236 countries.
-The top ten countries are: Italy, France, Germany, Mexico, Spain, Brazil, United States, Colombia, Argentina, Netherlands.
+The Google Analytics tool does not include direct access to PDF documents.
+However, PDF documents are an important entry point and generate a consistent volume of visits: 3.9 million PDFs were downloaded from the site in 2022.
+The users come from 238 countries.
+The top ten countries are: Italy, France, Germany, United States, Spain, Mexico, Brazil, Netherlands, Colombia, Belgium.

-Figure 14 Orphanet website consultations in 2020 (Source: Google Analytics, 1st January 2020 to 31st December 2020)
+Figure 14 Orphanet website consultations in 2022 (Source: Google Analytics, 1st January 2022 to 31st December 2022)

 The tool that is used to track our audience is Google Analytics.
 It allows 3 parameters to be monitored: sessions, users and page views (this shows a substantial ratio of page views / visitors).
 It should be noted that the current way in which users and sessions are counted is liable to change.
-For example, in 2014, the CNIL (Commission nationale de l'informatique et des libertés : the French data protection authority) recommended that websites inform users of the measurement tools used on the website, such as Google Analytics.
+For example, in 2014, the CNIL (Commission nationale de l'informatique et des libertés: the French data protection authority) recommended that websites inform users of the measurement tools used on the website, such as Google Analytics.
 During the summer of 2014 we developed a pop-up that requires users to accept this measurement.
 In case of refusal or inaction (no change of page for example), the user and the session are not properly recognised by the tool.

-The number of sessions remained stable as compared to 2019 at around 27 million (Figure 15), and there was a 5% increase in users as compared to 2019 (20,376,825); the number of pages per session decreased slightly from 1.67 to 1.63, the average session duration decreased by 2 seconds.
+The number of sessions decreased compared to 2021, from 26 million to 20 million (Figure 15), and there was a 22.9% decrease in users as compared to 2021 (15,345,431); the number of pages per session rose from 1.62 to 1.66, the average session duration increased by 6 seconds.